LeaderPortfolio

 Early Life

 Jacqueline Mars was born on October 10, 1939.
-She is the daughter of Forrest Mars Sr. and Audrey Ruth (Meyer) and the granddaughter of Frank C. Mars, the founder of Mars, Incorporated.
-She grew up in a family that built a global empire starting with a small candy business.
-She attended Miss Hall's School and graduated from Bryn Mawr College in 1961 with a degree in anthropology.
-She had a strong interest in equestrian sports and participated in horse shows.
+She is the daughter of Audrey Ruth (Meyer) and Forrest Mars, Sr., and the granddaughter of Frank C. Mars, the founder of Mars, Incorporated.
+She graduated from Miss Hall's School and Bryn Mawr College in 1961 with a degree in anthropology.
+Mars participated in equestrian events during her youth.

 Rise to Success